remotion-dev/remotion/packages/docs/docs/lambda/ec2.md

    - <Step>4</Step>Under "Attach permissions policies", search for "remotion-executionrole-policy" and click the checkbox to assign this policy.
 If the policy has not been created, refer to step 1.
    - <Step>5</Step>Additionally, still in "Attach permissions policies", clear the filter and search for AWSLambdaBasicExecutionRole.
 Click the checkbox and click "Next: Tags".
    - <Step>6</Step>On the "Add tags" page, you can optionally add tags to the role.
 Click "Next: Review".
-   - <Step>7</Step>On the "Review" page, name the role "remotion-lambda-role" exactly.
+   - <Step>7</Step>On the "Review" page, name the role "remotion-ec2-executionrole" exactly.
 Leave the other fields as they are.
    - <Step>8</Step>Click "Create role" to confirm.

 #### 3. Create a role for the EC2 instance